Crowdestor Review 2023: Hands Off From This Platform!

 The poor performance of the loan portfolio, conflicts of interest, lack of transparency and poor recovery quality are all arguments why investors should definitely keep their hands off Crowdestor.

-Although some projects sound quite exciting and are also real, the overriding risk is not worth entrusting your money to the platform.
-Although Crowdestor has a demonstrably strong lobby in the financial blogger scene, conscientious investors should not be blinded by this.
+Although some projects sound quite exciting, the overall risk is not worth trusting your money to the platform.

 On this page you will find a variety of better P2P platforms to chose from.